ilsao/personal-notes/Physics/Newton's Laws.md

 (a) a = $\frac{6}{13} \ m/s^{2}$
 (b) $T_{1}=\frac{18}{13} \ N$ $T_{2}=\frac{42}{13} \ N$

-3. Block A rests on a frictionless plane and the connecting cord passes over a frictionless pulley with block B attached to it.
+3. Block A(8kg) rests on a frictionless plane($37^{\circ}$ with the ground) and the connecting cord passes over a frictionless pulley with block B(4kg) attached to it.
 What is the acceleration of block A along the plane when it is released?

 Ans:
 $0.67 \ m/s^{2}$ down the plane.